 What's happened

-Edinburgh Trams is set to launch a new contactless fare system, 'ToTo', which will cap daily fares.
-Meanwhile, Hong Kong will implement fare increases for trams and introduce a subsidy scheme for elderly and disabled passengers starting in 2026.
-Both changes aim to improve public transport affordability and efficiency.
+Edinburgh Trams is set to launch a new contactless payment system, 'ToTo', which will cap fares for users.
+Meanwhile, Hong Kong will implement fare increases for trams and introduce a new subsidy scheme for elderly and disabled passengers starting in 2026.
+Both changes aim to improve public transport efficiency and affordability.

 What's behind the headline?